RoshanMandayam/BackendAFYA/README.md

         is another dictionary with the NPI and distance (a float).
 And inside of the NPI entry is more details regarding the specialist like name, address, etc.

+**The dockerfile has the line CMD ["pytest"] commented out.
+Uncomment and replace the other cmd line if  you'd like to run the test_app.py file.
+Since I am low on time, I did very basic unit testing, but with a full length project much more tests and edge cases would be added.